-Journal of Advanced Research (JAR) provides publication of various original articles in the fields of basic sciences, applied sciences and technology, biomedical sciences, and related disciplines.
-JAR seeks to publish experimental and theoretical research results of outstanding significance in the form of original articles, short communications, reviews, case reports, or letters to the editor.
+The Journal of Advanced Research (JAR) publishes original articles in the fields of the basic sciences, applied sciences and technology, biomedical sciences, and related disciplines.
+JAR seeks to publish high-quality papers that: 1) describe significant and novel findings; and 2) advanced knowledge in a diversity of scientific fields in the form of original articles, short communications, reviews, case reports, or letters to the editor.

-Manuscripts are evaluated on the basis that they present new insights to the investigated topic and are likely to contribute to a research progress or change in clinical practice.
+Manuscripts are evaluated on the basis that they present new insight into the investigated topic and are likely to contribute to research progress or a change in clinical practice.
 It is understood that all authors listed on a manuscript have agreed to its submission.
 The signature of the corresponding author on the letter of submission signifies that these conditions have been fulfilled.
-Received manuscripts will be first examined by the JAR editorial office and manuscripts with insufficient priority for publication will be rejected without external evaluation.
-Manuscripts not prepared in the advised style will be sent back to authors for correction.
+Received manuscripts will initially be examined by the JAR editorial office and those deemed to have insufficient grounds for publication may be rejected without external evaluation.
+Manuscripts not prepared in the advised style described below will be sent back to authors for correction.
 The authors will be notified with the reference number once the manuscript has been assigned to an Editor.
-The registered manuscripts will be sent to independent experts for scientific evaluation.
-We encourage authors to suggest the names of four potential reviewers; however, the editors reserve the right of final selection.
-The evaluation process usually takes on average 1-3 months.
-Submitted papers will be accepted for publication after a positive opinion of the reviewers and editors.
-Authors should return the revised manuscript within 30 days from receiving an editorial decision.
+The assigned manuscripts will be sent to 2-4 independent experts for scientific evaluation.
+The evaluation process commonly takes an average of 1-3 months.

-Every effort is made by the publisher and editorial board to see that no inaccurate or misleading data, opinion or statement appears in the Journal of Advanced Research.
+Every effort is made by the publisher and editorial board to ensure that no inaccurate or misleading data or statements appear in the Journal of Advanced Research.
 However, they wish to make it clear that the data and opinions appearing in the articles herein are the responsibility of the authors concerned.
-Accordingly, the publisher and the editorial board accept no liability whatsoever for the consequences of any such inaccurate or misleading data, opinion, or statement, whether intentional or not.
+Accordingly, the publisher and the editorial board accept no liability whatsoever for the consequences of any inaccurate or misleading data or statements, intentional or not.

 - Original articles: Articles which represent in-depth research in various scientific disciplines.

-- Review articles: Should normally comprise less than 10,000 words; contain unstructured abstract and includes up-to-date references.
+- Review articles: Should normally comprise less than 10,000 words; contain structured abstract and includes up-to-date references.
 Meta-analyses are considered as reviews.
-A special attention will be paid to a teaching value of a review paper.
+Special attention will be paid to the teaching value of review papers.

-- Mini reviews: These are reviews of important and recent topics that are presented in a concise and well-focused structure.
+- Mini reviews: These are reviews of important and recent topics that are presented in a concise and well-focused manner.
 The number of words is limited to 5,000 words.